-The topic of abuse is dealt with in more detail in the full ebook (see bottom of post).
-EU law states that the intention behind exercise of Treaty rights is irrelevant (see Akrich Case C-109/01) and abuse requires the accuser to prove both that the rules for a right are not really met and that there was a deliberate intention artificially to make it appear as if the rules were satisfied (Emsland‑Stärke Case C‑110/99).
+The topic of abuse is dealt with in more detail in my full ebook (see bottom of post).
+EU law states that the intention behind exercise of Treaty rights is irrelevant (see Akrich C-109/01) and abuse requires the accuser to prove both that the rules for a right are not really met and that there was a deliberate intention artificially to make it appear as if the rules were satisfied (Emsland‑Stärke C‑110/99).

 UK Government’s interpretation of Surinder Singh

-However, it can be seen immediately that the ‘centre of life’ test has no place in the new case of O and B v The Netherlands.
+In particular, the ‘centre of life’ test first introduced on 1 January 2014 has no place in a lawful assessment of a Surinder Singh case.
 The test originates in the Advocate General Opinion that proceeded final judgment in O and B v Netherlands.
 Basically the UK Government jumped the gun and rushed to adopt a test that was ultimately not adopted by the final judgment of the Court.
 The EU Commission is now investigating the UK for adopting non compliant rules and is very clear that the UK approach is incompatible with EU law: